 October 2018 Newsletter

 Dr. Renee Kumpula, Chair (right) with 2019 MNRS PEOLC RIIG Award winners:

 Dr. Jessica Spruit, DNP Project Award

-Dr. Christine Fortney, Chair (left) with 2018 MNRS PEOLC RIG Award winners:
+Dr. Christine Fortney, Chair (left) with 2018 MNRS PEOLC RIIG Award winners:

 Dr. Stephanie Gilbertson-White, New Investigator Award

 Dr. Stacey Crane, Dissertation Award

 Dr. Dana Hansen, New Investigator Award

 RIIG Member Publications